Need more information on planning for retirement?

 $313,220 | $115,000 | 6X income at that time |

 Most retirement professionals would say that by the time someone has reached this age group, they should be well on their way toward achieving their savings goal.
-In fact, with a median annual income of $64,4285, many recommended that at age 50, people should have 6X their annual salary in their retirement accounts.
-But despite that advice, only 58% of households headed by someone in this age group have any retirement savings.2
+With a median annual income of $71,552, many recommend that people in this age group should have 6X their annual salary in their retirement accounts.12 But despite that advice, 62% of these households report that they do not have any retirement savings.13

 Catch-up tips: Fortunately, even at age 50, there is still time to build a sizable retirement fund.
 Many people will be in their peak earning years and able to put aside more funds than they might have been able to in prior years.
 Plus, once you reach age 50, catch-up provisions in the tax code allow you to increase your annual contributions to several types of retirement accounts, including 401(k)s, traditional IRAs, and Roth IRAs — so you can build your retirement fund even faster.